EDUCBA

 Introduction to Postgres ALTER TABLE

 Whenever we perform manipulations on the table in the postgreSQL database, we often feel the necessity to perform some changes on the existing table.
-We can add more columns to the table, modify the existing column and its related properties, add or remove the constraints, remove columns, rename the table or assign the default value to certain columns of the table, add or remove primary, and foreign key constraints and many more.
+We can add more columns to the table, modify the existing column and its related properties, add or remove the constraints, remove columns, rename the table or assign the default value to specific columns, add or remove primary and foreign key constraints, and many more.
 We can perform all these operations using the ALTER TABLE command in postgreSQL.
-In this article, we will study the syntax and general usages of the ALTER TABLE command and view a few examples to understand its application in detail.
+In this article, we will study the syntax and general usage of the Postgres ALTER TABLE command and view a few examples to understand its application in detail.

 Syntax: